Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_schemachange_github/devops_dcm_schemachange_github.md

 <img src="assets/devops_dcm_schemachange_github-4.png" width="250" />

 Database Change Management (DCM) refers to a set of processes and tools which are used to manage the objects within a database.
-It’s beyond the scope of this post to provide details around the challenges with and approaches to automating the management of your database objects.
+It’s beyond the scope of this guide to provide details around the challenges with and approaches to automating the management of your database objects.
 If you’re interested in more details, please see my blog post [Embracing Agile Software Delivery and DevOps with Snowflake](https://www.snowflake.com/blog/embracing-agile-software-delivery-and-devops-with-snowflake/).

 schemachange is a lightweight Python-based tool to manage all your Snowflake objects.
 It follows an imperative-style approach to database change management (DCM) and was inspired by [the Flyway database migration tool](https://flywaydb.org/).
 When schemachange is combined with a version control tool and a CI/CD tool, database changes can be approved and deployed through a pipeline using modern software delivery practices.